pritesh88/vcluster-cli/README.md

-# virtcluster CLI
+# vcluster CLI

-`virtcluster` is a command-line interface (CLI) tool for creating and managing virtual Kubernetes clusters.
+`vcluster` is a command-line interface (CLI) tool for creating and managing virtual Kubernetes clusters.
 It provides a simple and efficient way to provision Kubernetes environments, allowing users to focus on their applications without worrying about the complexities of cluster management.

 ## Features